 Despite covering 70% of our planet, we don't know where the water on Earth came from.
 Scientists originally thought that when the earth was forming, the sun's heat would've vaporised it.
 This means that Earth must have acquired its water after it formed – perhaps via collisions with asteroids.
 However evidence from meteorites formed at the same time as the earth suggests that the water came from dust particles from the original earth.
 This remains unexplained.

 Learn more about Origin of Earth's water.

-The Earth's water cycle is a very complex system, with a change in one variable often affecting many others.
+The Earth's water cycle is a complex system, with a change in one variable often affecting many others.
 Predicting how rising global temperatures will affect the quantity and pattern of rainfall, for example, is extremely challenging, particularly on a local scale.
 Many models suggest that even if global rainfall increases, dry areas may become drier, which is bad news for animals, plants and people in these areas.
-Other areas, however, are likely to become wetter, with floods becoming more common.
+Other areas, however, are likely to get wetter, with floods becoming more common.
 One thing we do know for sure is that rising temperatures will cause changes that will affect us all.
-It is vital that we try and improve our predictions to help avoid what could be devastating local effects of climate change.3
+It's vital we try and improve our predictions to help avoid what could be devastating local effects of climate change.3

 Learn more about Rising Sea Levels.